dubcat/PathOfExile/README.md

 - Talk to Weylam Roth
   - Get Book of Skill

-- Waypoint to The Sarn Encampment

-### The Sarn Encampment

-- Go to Aspirants Plaza
+- Waypoint to Aspirants Plaza

 ### Aspirants Plaza